UBC-CIC/student-advising-assistant/docs/DeveloperGuide.md

         ```
     - Also ensure that `MODE=dev` is in the `.env`
 - Add the `bastion-host.pem` file in the root of `/flask_app`
-- Restart the flask app, it should now be able to use the `pgvector` retriever with connection to RDS
+- Restart the flask app, it should now be able to use the `pgvector` retriever with connection to RDS, and/or connect to the EC2 model-hosting instance.

 ### Docker Container